Great H of Scotland: James VI and I

+Slains Castle

 James VI needed the money for his military expedition to the north of Scotland against the Earl of Huntly and the Earl of Erroll.
-The English diplomat George Nicholson heard that Anne of Denmark had offered the "H" to her friend the Countess of Erroll as recompense for the demolition of Slains Castle.
-Nicholson heard that Foulis had a breakdown in January 1598 when James reclaimed the jewel without payment.
+The English diplomat George Nicholson heard that Anne of Denmark had offered the "H" to her friend the Countess of Erroll as recompense for the demolition of Slains Castle, and that Foulis had a breakdown in January 1598 when James reclaimed the jewel without payment.
+Nicolson wrote:Thomas Fowlis made lately depute-threasurer, fell madd sick this day, some thinck for care of his debtes, others because the King hathe gotten from him the H. which was pawned to him to furnish the Kinges rode last against the papise erles, which H. the King to the Quene who in geistes gave it to the Lady Errol, saying it was litle enoughe that she had it a night for the casting downe of her husbandes house.

+The Great H and the Mirror of Great Britain

 King James brought the "H" to England, with other jewels deemed to be important, including the "espousall ring of Denmark".
+Painted portraits of Anne of Denmark made at this time show her wearing a jewel including a large diamond and cabochon ruby, flanked by four precious stones on both sides, worn as a pendant from a necklace.
+An engraving by Crispin de Passe dated 1604 includes a similar jewel worn in her hair.

-In 1604 or 1605 the jewel was dismantled and the large diamond was used in the new Mirror of Great Britain which James wore as a hat badge.
-The Mirror of Great Britain included the Sancy Diamond, for which the French ambassador Christophe de Harlay, comte de Beaumont was paid 60,000 French crowns.
+In 1604 or 1605 the Great H was dismantled and the large diamond, which was described as "cut lozenge-wise", was used in the new Mirror of Great Britain which James wore as a hat badge.
+The Mirror of Great Britain was created to commemorate the Union of the Crowns of 1603.
+It included the Sancy Diamond, for which the French ambassador Christophe de Harlay, comte de Beaumont was paid 60,000 French crowns.

+The Mirror of Great Britain, including the ruby of the Great H, was annexed to the crown for posterity by James VI and I in March 1606.
 The remaining components of the Great 'H' were mentioned in 1606 when George Home, now Earl of Dunbar, gave up the office of Master of the Wardrobe and delivered to James Hay, master of the robes, the rest of the jewel including the chain and ruby.